 Bennett S. LeBow is a party to an employment agreement with the Company dated February 21, 1992, as amended July 20, 1998.
 The agreement has a one-year term with automatic renewals for additional one-year terms unless notice of non-renewal is given by either party six months prior to the termination date.
-As of January 1, 2000, Mr. LeBow's annual base salary from the Company was \$1,527,282.
-He is also entitled to an annual bonus for 1999 of \$763,641 and an annual payment equal to 10% of his base salary in lieu of certain other executive benefits such as club memberships, company-paid automobiles and other similar perquisites.
+As of January 1, 2004, Mr. LeBow's annual base salary from the Company was \$1,739,501.
+He was also paid an annual bonus for 2003 of \$869,750 and an annual payment equal to 10% of his base salary in lieu of certain other executive benefits such as club memberships, company-paid automobiles and other similar perquisites.
+During 2003, Mr. LeBow received, in addition to the amounts provided for in his agreement, a special bonus of \$863,500, the proceeds of which were used by Mr. LeBow to repay to the Company its interest of \$863,500 under his split-dollar insurance agreements.
 Following termination of his employment without cause, he would continue to receive his then current base salary and bonus for 24 months.
-Following termination of his employment within two years of a change of control or in connection with similar events, he would receive a lump sum payment equal to 2.99 times his then current base salary and bonus.
-Under the terms of the Indenture governing BGLS' senior secured notes, Mr. LeBow's salary and bonus may not be increased from one year to the next by more than 10% per annum.
-However, his salary and bonus may be increased in the same percentage amount as any increase in the price of the Common Stock during a calendar year up to a maximum increase of 25% per annum.
-His salary and bonus are subject to decrease if the price of the Common Stock decreases by more than 10% during a calendar year, up to a maximum decrease of 25% per annum, but in no event lower than compensation earned in 1994 (\$1,425,000).
+Following termination of his employment within two years of a change-of-control or in connection with similar events, he would receive a lump sum payment equal to 2.99 times his then current base salary and bonus.

 Mr. LeBow is a party to an employment agreement with New Valley dated as of June 1, 1995, as amended effective as of January 1, 1996.
 The agreement had an initial term of three years effective as of January 18, 1995, with an automatic one year extension on each anniversary of the effective date unless notice of non-extension is given by either party within the 60-day period before such anniversary date.
-As of January 1, 1999, Mr. LeBow's annual base salary from New Valley was \$2,000,000.
+As of January 1, 2004, Mr. LeBow's annual base salary from New Valley was \$2,000,000.
 Following termination of his employment without cause, he would continue to receive his base salary for a period of 36 months commencing with the next anniversary of the effective date following the termination notice.
-Following termination of his employment within two years of a change of control, he would receive a lump sum payment equal to 2.99 times his then current base salary.
+Following termination of his employment within two years of a change-of-control, he would receive a lump sum payment equal to 2.99 times his then current base salary.